Roasted Pumpkin Seeds

 ENJOY and Share!

-Need other ideas for pumpkin?
+Need other ideas to use pumpkin?
 Try some of these recipes to get your house smelling even more like fall!

 Please let me know how you like this recipe in the comments!
 Your star ratings with your comments are tremendously helpful, too.